awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Make sure that you use these guidelines when setting the following DB parameters on RDS for SQL Server:
   + `max server memory (mb)` >= 256 MB
   + `max worker threads` >= \(number of logical CPUs \* 7\)

-  + For the upper limit on `max worker threads`, see [Configure the max worker threads server configuration option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-max-worker-threads-server-configuration-option) in the Microsoft documentation\.
+    For the upper limit on `max worker threads`, see [Configure the max worker threads server configuration option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-max-worker-threads-server-configuration-option) in the Microsoft documentation\.
+**Note**
+If you set `max worker threads` too high, the DB instance status is `incompatible-parameters` after the DB parameter group is applied\.
+Set `max worker threads` to a value within the limits\.
+If you don't set the value correctly, the DB parameter group remains in the `pending-reboot` state even after you reboot the DB instance\.

   For more information on setting DB parameters, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 + The maximum storage size for SQL Server DB instances is the following: